ArtifactyNight/node-rdcw-slipverify/README.md

 # node-rdcw-slipverify

-An unofficial SDK for [RDCW Slip Verify](https://slip.rdcw.co.th/) with functional approach and type-safe error handling
+An unofficial SDK for [RDCW Slip Verify](https://slip.rdcw.co.th/) with a clean factory function API combining functional and OOP paradigms.

 ## Installation